 - Introduced by Timothy Herbert in scaphoid fractures

-- The pitch of the distal threads is more than that of the proximal threads resulting in variable lead of screw at either end.
+- The pitch of the distal threads is more than that of the proximal threads resulting in a variable lead of screw at either end.
 Distal threads are advanced more within the distal bone segment with each turn of the screw; leading to interfragmental compression.

 - Cannulated screws – These have a canal drilled through their core allowing a guide wire to be placed.
 Tapping and screw insertion is carried out over the guide wire.

-The only disadvantage is that cannulated screws are marginally weaker than solid ones, but in standard sizes this is not a serious problem.
+The only disadvantage is that cannulated screws are marginally weaker than solid ones, but in standard sizes, this is not a serious problem.